Garron Noone

-Garron Noone (born 5 June 1994) is an Irish musician, comedian, spokesmodel, and TikToker.
-He is known for his reviews of foods and Irish towns.
+Garron Noone (born 5 June 1994) is an Irish musician, comedian, spokesmodel, YouTuber, and TikToker.
+He is primarily known for his commentary videos reviewing various foods and Irish towns on his social media.

-Personal life
+Early and personal life

-Noone was born in Dublin, but when he was one year old, the family moved to be closer to his mother's family, who ran a sheep farm in Mayo.
+Noone was born in Dublin, but when he was one year old, the family moved to be closer to his mother's family, who ran a sheep farm in County Mayo.
 Noone and his three younger siblings grew up in Ballina, County Mayo.

-Noone suffers from agoraphobia, which led to him being housebound for five years.
+Noone has agoraphobia, which led to him being housebound for five years.
 Due to this, Noone dropped out of school at 15.
 He returned to Youthreach at 21 to earn his Leaving Certificate.
 Noone overcame his agoraphobia through exposure therapy, starting with taking 10 steps outdoors and expanding that over time.

 Noone does not drive, preferring to travel by train.

 Music career

 Noone's mother played the guitar and his father sang in an Elvis tribute band, sparking his interest in music as a child.
 As a teenager, he got his first gigs playing the guitar in pubs and taught himself music production.

 When the COVID-19 pandemic broke out he returned from Galway to Ballina.
 He started uploading tutorial videos on creating dance music and music production, which led to people asking him for private lessons.
 A university in the United Kingdom also asked him to teach modules for their master's course.

 In 2024, Noone played the Acts of Big Love concert on Grafton Street in Dublin to support those with mental illness.

 On 23 August 2025, Noone joined Robbie Williams on stage at Croke Park.

+From 14 May 2026, Noone will play his first live shows in London at the Irish Cultural Centre, Hammersmith.